tzimiskes/causality/README.md

 - [ ] continue to build out the file to facilitate more boostrapping
 - [ ] document
 - [ ] tests
+* adjacency.R
+- [ ] look at implementation to see why i index over names of skeleton
+* shd.R
+- [ ] redo type checking

 * Alg Comparison stuff
 - [ ] F1 Statistics